Wake Island Airfield: Super typhoon Ioke

 On 31 August 2006, the super typhoon Ioke (class 5) struck Wake Island.
 Significant damage was expected to all structures and infrastructure, including the runway.
 Members of the 36th Contingency Response Group at Andersen Air Force Base in Guam were estimating large costs to repair the airfield facility.
 On 8 September 2006, 16 members of the Group arrived at Wake to make the initial assessments and found that the runway and taxiways were still in an acceptable operational condition, with just a requirement to clear debris.
 Other structures were damaged and were repaired in five days.
 With the base up and running again, another 53 members arrived by air to support continued reconstruction.

+21st century

+In May 2014, a Delta Airlines Boeing 767-300ER conducted an emergency landing at Wake Island after encountering an issue with one engine.
+The flight departed from Honolulu bound for Nagoya, Japan.
+After landing, passengers were transferred to another aircraft.

+On 12 December 2016, a China Airlines Airbus A330-300 with engine problems landed at Wake Island.
+The flight was heading from Honolulu to Tokyo.